 2. The admission savings are huge.

-You’ll save 44% compared to the regular box office prices at these attractions.
+You’ll save up to 50% compared to the regular box office prices at these attractions.
 That’s incredible!
 You can put those savings toward souvenirs, your hotel room, or even your next vacation.

 3. You can skip the lines and save time.